bohuslavska/Rasa_project/README.md

 # Rasa_project

-Rasa project for NLP for Good School
+The Rasa project (NLP for Good: tune your bot from scratch school)